 - 5.1 Sampling equipment, for discrete or composite sampling. - 5.1.1 Grab sample bottle- 1-L or 1-qt, amber glass, fitted with a screw cap lined with Teflon.
 Foil may be substituted for Teflon if the sample is not corrosive.
 If amber bottles are not available, protect samples from light.
 The bottle and cap liner must be washed, rinsed with acetone or methylene chloride, and dried before use to minimize contamination. - 5.1.2 Automatic sampler (optional)-The sampler must incorporate glass sample containers for the collection of a minimum of 250 mL of sample.
 Sample containers must be kept refrigerated at 4°C and protected from light during compositing.
 If the sampler uses a peristaltic pump, a minimum length of compressible silicone rubber tubing may be used.
 Before use, however, the compressible tubing should be thoroughly rinsed with methanol, followed by repeated rinsings with distilled water to minimize the potential for contamination of the sample.
-An integrating flow meter is required to collect flow proportional composites. - 5.2 Glassware (All specifications are suggested.
-Catalog numbers are included for illustration only). - 5.2.1 Separatory funnel- 2-L, with Teflon stopcock. - 5.2.2 Drying column-Chromatographic column, approximately 400 mm long x 19 mm ID, with coarse frit filter disc. - 5.2.3 Chromatographic column-300 mm long x 10 mm ID, with Teflon stopcock and coarse frit filter disc at bottom (Kontes K-420540-0213 or equivalent).
+An integrating flowmeter is required to collect flow proportional composites. - 5.2 Glassware (All specifications are suggested.
+Catalog numbers are included for illustration only.) - 5.2.1 Separatory funnels- 2-L and 250-mL, with Teflon stopcock. - 5.2.2 Drying column-Chromatographic column, approximately 400 mm long x 19 mm ID, with coarse frit filter disc.